bartoszbialecki/tester-sample-app/README.md

 This app is used for Software Tester classes on continuous integration and delivery.

-This repository is connected with Travis CI and every commit to the master branch will cause Travis to trigger a new build.
+This repository is connected with Travis CI and every commit will cause Travis to trigger a new build.
+Master branch will be deployed to the staging environment, tags to the production environment.
 Travis run linter and tests and then deploy the application on Heroku.

 - To work with the project we have to install all dependencies